cedricwalter/exceldb-telegram-bot/README.md

 # Telegram Bot exceldb-telegram-bot
 [![Build Status](https://travis-ci.org/cedricwalter/exceldb-telegram-bot.svg?branch=master)](https://travis-ci.org/cedricwalter/exceldb-telegram-bot)

-Telegram bot you can ask if something is existing in an excel database, you can also add stuff in excel
+Telegram bot you can ask if something is existing in an excel database, you can also add stuff in excel.

 # Features
 * Can check in an excel for some value and return all lines matching
 * Can append a new line in an Excel
 * Can return all unique values of any column

+## limitations
+Code is not fully generic yet, but i am working towards it

 ## help